West Tampa: Neighborhood

 As Ybor City faded and emptied out after World War II, many of its residents moved to West Tampa, making it the largest predominantly Latin neighborhood in town.
 While the same factors that destroyed Ybor City's cigar industry also affected West Tampa, the latter community had enough economic variety to survive when the cigar factories either became totally mechanized or shut down altogether.

 In the late 1950s and early 1960s, West Tampa received another large influx of Cuban immigrants as they fled Castro's revolution.
 With very few jobs remaining in the cigar industry by that era, new arrivals found work in various other sectors.

 As of 2017, the neighborhood has many Colombian cuisine and small Cuban and Puerto Rican eateries and ethnic markets, mostly along main roads such as Columbus Drive, Armenia Avenue, Howard Avenue, Main Street, and Tampa Bay Boulevard.
 Most of the large brick cigar factory buildings still stand, but none are still used for their original purpose.
 Some have been renovated and remodeled for office space and other uses, while others have been vacant for years.
 A few cigars are still rolled in smaller shops and storefronts.

 While poverty and urban decay have been problematic issues in West Tampa since the 1970s, the district has garnered renewed interest and appreciation for its history and culture.
 The area saw increasing levels of investment, restoration, and new construction beginning in the 2000s.
-Redevelopment stalled during the 2008 recession, but resumed several years later with several projects including new apartments, renovation and overhaul of Julian Lane Waterfront Park, and demolition of several city blocks of older public housing to be replaced with new townhome construction.
+Redevelopment stalled during the Great Recession, but resumed several years later with several projects including new apartments, renovation and overhaul of Julian Lane Waterfront Park, and demolition of several city blocks of older public housing to be replaced with new townhome construction.